asimihsan/simple_tracker/doc/PRIVACY_POLICY.md

 Privacy Policy on this page and within the changes description of the app in the Google Play Store / Apple App Store / etc.

+### TODO

+-   Can post user-generated content, but it is not shared with other users.
+-   Users cannot interact with each other.

 ### Revision History

 - Revision 1 - June 21st, 2021